jparraporcar/crypto-dashboard-frontend/README.md

 - **ESLint and Prettier**: Tools for identifying and reporting on patterns in JavaScript, enhancing code quality and formatting.

-Remember to keep your dependencies up to date to have the latest features and security updates.

 ## Contact